Dynamic Appointment Scheduling: Numerical evaluation

 \subsection{Applet}

-We have developed an applet providing the optimal appointment time of the next client for a given instance.
-In this context, an {\it instance} is a combination of the SCV of the \tred{(homogeneous)} service times ${\mathbb S}(B)$, the weight $\omega$, the number of clients $n$, the index $i\in\{1,\ldots,n\}$ of the entering client, the number of clients in the system $k\in\{1,\ldots,i\}$ when the $i$-th client enters (including this entering client), and the elapsed service time $u\geqslant 0$ of the client in service (if any).
+We have developed an applet providing the optimal appointment time of the next client for a given instance.\tredd{\footnote{The applet can be approached through {\tt \url{https://dynamicschedule.eu.pythonanywhere.com}.}}} In this context, an {\it instance} is a combination of the SCV of the \tred{(homogeneous)} service times ${\mathbb S}(B)$, the weight $\omega$, the number of clients $n$, the index $i\in\{1,\ldots,n\}$ of the entering client, the number of clients in the system $k\in\{1,\ldots,i\}$ when the $i$-th client enters (including this entering client), and the elapsed service time $u\geqslant 0$ of the client in service (if any).
 To cover situations we came across in the service system literature, we let ${\mathbb S}(B)\in [0.2, 2]$.
 The weight $\omega$ can be chosen in the set $\omega \in\{0.1,0.2,\ldots, 0.9\}$, and one can choose the number of clients $n \in \{1,2,\dots,20\}$.
-Find in Figure \ref{Appl} the interface of the applet.
 Note that above we normalized time such that ${\mathbb E}B=1$, whereas in the applet ${\mathbb E}B$ can be freely chosen.
-The applet can be approached through {\tt \url{https://dynamicschedule.eu.pythonanywhere.com}}.